 Kindergarten Bus Orientation

 At the beginning of each school year, we host a bus orientation for our kindergarten students or other first-time bus riders who would like to attend.
 The bus drivers give an orientation about bus safety and then the student may take his/her first bus ride with a parent.
-Please note that no preschool siblings are allowed to ride the bus.
+Please note that preschool siblings are not allowed to ride the bus at this event.
 Learn more about our orientation here.

 The school bus is the safest vehicle on the road—your child is much safer taking a bus to and from school than traveling by car.
 Less than one percent of all traffic fatalities nationwide involve school-age children each year on school transportation vehicles.
 Mooresville Schools believe school buses should be as safe as possible.
 That’s why our safety standards for school buses are set extremely high.
 In addition to our buses being inspected by our drivers every morning before routes, all buses are inspected annually by the Indiana State Police, in accordance with Indiana State law.
 Buses more than 12 model years old are inspected twice a year.